 Credit and debit cards: The most popular option for deposits, with Visa and MasterCard the most widely accepted, though some financial institutions are still wrongly blocking them.
 When they work, deposits take place instantly.
 Many credit card companies charge fees.

 WV players can expect to see a variety of bonus offers and promotions as new online casinos compete to sign up new players.
-Among them:
+If they follow the example of NJ online casino bonuses, they'll include the following:

 No deposit welcome bonus: Offered to new players after registering for an account.
 The bonus amounts vary, but are usually in the $20-$30 range.
 Once awarded, the player will need to wager the money one time or more before it can be redeemed.
 Read all wagering requirements carefully.